Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Norm-resolvent asymptotics

-The main result of the present work, which follows by an explicit computation of the resolvent of \eqref{eq:domain_fin_modII}--\eqref{eq:operator_fin_modII} followed by the comparison of the latter with \eqref{eq:NRAbreve}, is as follows. \begin{theorem} The resolvent $({A}_\e-z)^{-1}$ admits the following estimate in the uniform operator norm topology, uniform in $z\in K_\sigma$:
+The main result of the present work, which is obtained by computing explicitly the resolvent of \eqref{eq:domain_fin_modII}--\eqref{eq:operator_fin_modII} and comparing it with \eqref{eq:NRAbreve} (see details of a similar computation in \cite{GrandePreuve}), is formulated next. \begin{theorem} The resolvent $({A}_\e-z)^{-1}$ admits the following estimate in the uniform operator norm topology, uniform in $z\in K_\sigma$: